-The most well-known theory involves the assassination of U.S. president John F. Kennedy in 1963.
+Some of the most well-known theories involve the assassination of U.S. President John F. Kennedy in 1963.
 The lone-gunman theory endorsed by the investigating Warren Commission was received with widespread skepticism, which released a flood of conjecture that persists to this day.
 Other well-known theories include:

-Conspiracy theories are a powerful source of pride and a wellspring of intellectual vanity.
+Conspiracy theories are a powerful source of pride and intellectual vanity.
 The theorist comes to see himself as thinking on a higher plane than the ignorant masses around him.
 He walks the fringes of society, watching his surroundings with suspicion.
 No one realizes what’s going on, he thinks.

 If speaking his mind on conspiracies causes others to recoil, he simply dismisses them as “dumb sheep” who cannot see what he sees.
 Every episode like this further reaffirms how special this inside information makes him.

 While many conspiracy enthusiasts lack education, the supposed inside knowledge they gain makes them feel superior—one of the elite, enlightened few.
 “Besides, who needs schools?
 They’re just brainwashing centers run by ‘the machine,’ right?”